HEALTHY HOME

 A post shared by Ron Finley (@ronfinleyhq) on

 “Compost is one of the sexiest things on the planet.”
-This is the moment that Ron Finley stole my heart in the trailer for his gardening course with Masterclass.
+This is the moment that Ron Finley stole my heart in the trailer for his gardening course.
 Not only is he the king of growing kale in unlikely places, but he’s also an activist working to set-up food gardens and educate communities on how and where to grow food.
 His work and his message are so massively essential as food insecurity soars, especially amongst Black households.
 Fresh food is life and Ron is a powerhouse in this movement.
 From his website, “Ron envisions a world where gardening is gangsta, where cool kids know their nutrition and where communities embrace the act of growing, knowing and sharing the best of the earth’s fresh-grown food.”

-Follow: @ronfinleyproject/ and @ronfinleyhq
+Follow this Instagram Gardener: @ronfinleyproject/ and @ronfinleyhq

 Nicole Burk / @GardenaryCo